In This Article

 - things that have gone well,

-- check in on goals,
+- a check-in on goals,

 - areas for improvement, or